|1||Ban Chang, Rayong|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Samut Sakhon air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Samut Sakhon is currently 7.1 times the WHO annual air quality guideline value

 Good 21 US AQI